sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 The coach has a clock and knows how to use it!
 You will get timing metrics and know if you are doing better or worse than the last run.

 # Developers guide
-Checkout the [developers guide](../developers/) to get a better feeling how the coach works.
+Checkout the [developers guide](../developers/) to get a better feeling of how the coach works.

 # Browser support
 The coach is automatically tested in latest Chrome and Firefox.
 To get best results you need Chrome or Firefox 48 (or later) to be able to know if the server is using HTTP/2.

-We hope that the coach work in other browsers but we cannot guarantee it right now.
+We hope that the coach works in other browsers, but we cannot guarantee it right now.